Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 eval_sample_packing: false
 pad_to_sequence_len: true
 ```
+Conversations are converted into sequences of tokens to be fed into the model during training.

-- `sequence_len: 4096`: Maximum context length in tokens.
-Llama 3.1 supports up to 128K, but 4096 is sufficient for most chat conversations and more memory-efficient
-- `sample_packing: true`: Combines multiple short conversations into single training batches to maximize GPU utilization.
-Instead of wasting tokens on padding, multiple conversations fill the 4096 token window
+They are limited to 4096 tokens, which is sufficient for most chat conversations and more memory-efficient than Llama 3.1's full 128K context window.
+The `sample_packing` feature combines multiple short conversations into single training batches, maximizing GPU utilization by filling the token window instead of wasting space on padding.
-- `eval_sample_packing: false`: Disables packing during evaluation for cleaner metrics
-- `pad_to_sequence_len: true`: Ensures consistent sequence lengths for efficient batch processing

 #### LoRA/QLoRA Configuration